Key Takeaways

 In financial markets, a double bottom is a classic bullish reversal pattern used in technical analysis.
 It signals a potential change in direction after a downtrend.
-This pattern forms when an asset’s price hits a low, rebounds, then drops again to a similar low before rising sharply.
-The shape it forms on a chart resembles the letter “W”.
+The pattern forms when an asset’s price hits a low, rebounds, then drops again to a similar low before rising sharply.
+The shape it draws on a chart resembles the letter “W”.

-Traders watch for this pattern because it indicates that selling pressure may be weakening.
-When the price fails to fall below the first low, it suggests strong support.
-The pattern is confirmed when the price breaks above the intermediate high between the two lows, also called the neckline.
+Traders watch for this pattern because it suggests selling pressure may be weakening.
+When price fails to fall below the first low, it points to strong support.
+The pattern is confirmed when price breaks above the intermediate high between the two lows, called the neckline.

-This second bounce is critical.
-If the price rallies from this low and breaks above the neckline, the double bottom is considered complete.
-The confirmation of this breakout is a key buy signal for traders.
+The second bounce is critical.
+If price rallies from this low and breaks above the neckline, the double bottom is considered complete.
+The confirmation of that breakout is the key buy signal for traders.

 Key Features to Identify

-To correctly recognize a double bottom, certain conditions should be met.
-The two lows should be close in value, ideally within 3% to 4% of each other.
-The time between the two bottoms should allow the pattern to develop naturally, often days or weeks.
+A few conditions need to line up to call something a clean double bottom.
+The two lows should be close in value, ideally within 3% to 4% of each other, and the time between them should be long enough for the pattern to develop naturally, often days or weeks.
 A quick formation is more likely to be a false signal.

-Volume plays an important role.
-Traders expect to see increased volume during the second rebound and especially during the breakout above the neckline.
-This shows strong buying interest and adds strength to the signal.
+Volume matters too.
+Traders look for higher volume during the second rebound and especially during the breakout above the neckline.
+Rising volume on the breakout shows strong buying interest and adds weight to the signal.

 How to Trade a Double Bottom

-A double bottom gives traders a clear method for entering and managing trades.
-Many wait for the price to close above the neckline before opening a position.
-This reduces the risk of acting on a false breakout.
+The double bottom gives traders a clear method for entering and managing trades.
+Most wait for price to close above the neckline before opening a position, which reduces the risk of acting on a false breakout.

-A stop-loss order is usually placed just below the second low to limit potential losses.
-The target price is calculated by measuring the distance from the lowest point of the pattern to the neckline and adding that distance above the neckline.
+A stop-loss order typically sits just below the second low to limit potential losses.
+The price target is calculated by measuring the distance from the lowest point of the pattern to the neckline, and adding that distance above the neckline.
+A worked example:

 - First low = $90